 Staying healthy at Harvard Chan School

-Harvard Chan School is excited to welcome members of the community back to campus in fall 2021.
-The health and safety of our community is our paramount concern as we start the new semester.
+Harvard Chan School is excited to welcome members of the community back to campus in 2021-2022.
+The health and safety of our community is our paramount concern.
 We are committed to keeping everyone healthy while ensuring excellence in teaching, learning, and research.

 Our return to campus has been planned based on detailed guidance from Harvard University, the Commonwealth of Massachusetts, and other local, state, and federal officials.
 As conditions change, it is possible that Harvard University and Harvard Chan School may adjust health and safety requirements.
 It is important to recognize this uncertainty and prepare to adjust for possible changes ahead.